 The tablet should be swallowed with a glass of water during or after a meal.
-For the ease of swallowing or adjusting of doses the tablets can be divided in equal halves.
+For the ease of swallowing or adjusting of doses the tablets can be divided in equal doses.

-If you are an adult and your condition has not improved within 7 days or has worsened, you should contact a doctor.
-If an adolescent requires this medicine for more than 3 days, or if symptoms worsen, a doctor should be consulted.
+If a child or adolescent requires this medicine for more than 3 days, or if symptoms worsen, a doctor should be consulted.